 Guess who’s about to be poached?

-Published on Jul 20, 2022
+Published on July 20, 2022

-Written by sahar
+Written / Hosted by: sahar

 With redundancies sweeping through four pharma companies so far this year – mostly affecting commercial teams – device companies desperate for sales reps are ready to snatch top pharma talent.